jingoo-lee/Att-MMDL/README.md

 - Error reduction of **54%** and **67%** relative to baseline models 1 and 2, respectively
 - Inference time: **millisecond scale** (suitable for real-time post-earthquake assessment)
+- Above images shows only for scenario 1
 ---

 ## Probabilistic Risk Quantification